decarbonite/PlantsvsZombies/README.md

 3. Game Level Builder Mode added.
 4. Unused classes were removed.
 5. JavaDoc added to the entire code.
-4. Overall refactoring.
+6. Overall refactoring.
+7. Reflections of the project file has been added.
-5. Changes to the UML diagrams according to the changes noted above.
+8. Changes to the UML diagrams according to the changes noted above.
-6. Sequence diagram has been changed into a multiple pages PDF file for each event as we were advised to by the TA.
+9. Sequence diagram has been changed into a multiple pages PDF file for each event as we were advised to by the TA.